Laser Research Centre Team

 NRF SARChI Chair: Laser Applications in Health

-Prof Blassan P. George (MSc, MPhil, PhD) serves as an Associate Professor at the Laser Research Centre (LRC), Faculty of Health Sciences, the University of Johannesburg (UJ) under the directorship of Prof. Heidi Abrahamse.
+Dr. Blassan P. George (MSc, MPhil, PhD) is a Researcher at Laser Research Centre (LRC), Faculty of Health Sciences, the University of Johannesburg (UJ) under the directorship of Prof. Heidi Abrahamse.
 His research interest highlights the anticancer properties of medicinal plants and Phyto photodynamic therapy of cancer.
 He had worked as a postdoctoral research fellow at LRC.
 He completed PhD in Biotechnology from Bharathiar University, India.
 He has worked as a lecturer at the Department of Biotechnology, CMS College of Science and Commerce, Coimbatore, India and lectured molecular biology, biochemistry, immunology, proteomics and genomics, microbial and industrial biotechnology.
 He conducts lectures on cell biology/biochemistry for biomedical science students at the University of Johannesburg.

 He received an NRF Y1 rating in 2021.
 He has secured external and internal funding from National Research Foundation (NRF), South Africa, South African Medical Research Council (SAMRC), Department of Science and Technology (DST), India, African Laser Centre (ALC) and University Research Committee (URC).
 Currently, he is investigating the effect of Vaccinium, Rubus, Dicoma, Melia species on various cancer cells, the role of cannabidiol, homeopathic mother tinctures in enhancing the photodynamic therapy effects and phototoxic effect of a photosensitizer on multi-drug resistant human breast cancer cell line.
 He received international travel grant awards from the Department of Biotechnology (DBT), Government of India, NRF KIC and has presented the research findings in more than 25 international and national conferences.